CheezBoiger/Vikr/README.md

 Experimental Graphics Renderer Engine.
 This is a research and experimental engine...

-# Redesign
-This engine is going to be completely redesigned, The currently implementation is creating much more code smell than expected, and the further it is becoming complicated, the more it begins to pile on into a huge mess.
-This engine **IS UNDERGOING A MAJOR REDESIGN.**

 # Implementation
 Vikr is still in development, however, this renderer plugin is designed for use in both academia, game engines, and for research.
 It is still at its low implementation, and there